 Where to Eat

 It wouldn’t be a proper university morning without a strong cup of coffee to start the day.
 It’s hard not to fall for the nostalgia at Espresso Library, a charming cycling-inspired café with vintage bicycles hung from the ceiling.
-But nothing beats the people watching at Bould Brothers, especially when school is in session.
-For the real Cambridge student experience, opt for the “Full English” at the Copper Kettle, which will set you back only about £5.
+But nothing beats the people-watching at Bould Brothers, especially when school is in session.
+For the real Cambridge student experience, opt for the “Full English” at the Copper Kettle.

-Later on, for lunch or for dinner, Parker’s Tavern offers up traditional English cooking with a sprinkling of whimsy.
-The brown buttered sole and the savory pie of the day are foolproof choices.
-You’ll also find a diverse range of international options in town, from dumplings and pork buns at Zhonghua Traditional Snacks, to Italian classics and a fabulous terrace at Don Pasquale, to authentic and hearty Polish treats at Klub Polonia Club.
+Later on, for lunch or dinner, Parker’s Tavern offers up traditional English cooking with a sprinkle of whimsy.
+The brown butter sole and the savory pie of the day are foolproof choices.
+You’ll also find a diverse range of international options in town, from dumplings and pork buns at Zhonghua Traditional Snacks to authentic and hearty Polish treats at Klub Polonia Club.

 What to Do